Hyundai Tucson Hybrid running costs, insurance, warranty & tax

 Insurance groups for the Tucson Hybrid range from 21 to 23 depending on trim level.
 That's roughly comparable with close rivals the Honda CR-V Hybrid (groups 22-24) and Ford Kuga Hybrid (group 20), so policies shouldn't be excessively expensive.

 Hyundai has one of the best warranties in the business, covering its cars against defects for five years with no mileage limit.
 Kia and MG's cover lasts for longer (seven years), but both impose a mileage limit.
-Toyota and Renault both put 100,000-mile caps on their five-year policies.
+Toyota and Renault both put 100,000-mile caps on their respective policies.

 Hyundai has a comprehensive service plan offering allowing customers to build a monthly plan customised to their car and annual mileage, so budgeting for maintenance will be straightforward.
 Exact service intervals for the latest Tucson Hybrid haven't been confirmed just yet.

-As a hybrid, the Tucson is eligible for a £10 discount on the standard UK Vehicle Excise Duty (VED, or road tax) rate of £155 a year.
+As a hybrid, the Tucson is eligible for a £10 discount on the standard UK Vehicle Excise Duty (VED, or road tax) rate per year.
 No version of the car exceeds the £40,000 threshold that sees owners having to pay an additional £335 a year the first five times they tax it; Hyundai bundles most equipment into trim levels rather than offering a lengthy options list, so there's no danger of exceeding it when ordering.

 In This Review